 12 Filter is a configuration table which allows for wild card pattern matching of filenames, and allows them to be accepted or ignored.
 The first pattern in the table that applies determines the action to apply.

 13 Click OK.

-The new hot folder will be created under the Coldset/Heatset shares, which were created when OptiInk was installed.
+The new hot folder will be created in the localhost/itx\hotfolders share, which was created when IntelliTuneX was installed.

 Create a New Root Folder